- Renovation and extension of one of the largest modern art museums in the Netherlands.

-The Stedelijk Museum in Amsterdam is renovated and extended to help it recapture its key position in the art world.
+Our structural engineering advice, daylight protection advice and lighting design helped renovate and extend the Stedelijk Museum in Amsterdam as it sought to recapture its key position in the art world.

 The starting point for the restoration was to show the character of the original building, a neo-renaissance design by architect AW Weismann.
 The building is celebrated for its majestic staircase, grand rooms and natural light.

 Designed by Benthem Crouwel Architects, the museum extension consists of a basement with a solid superstructure lifted above.
-This structure appears to be ‘hovering’ above ground level, allowing the old building to be visible through the glass-encased ground floor.
+This structure appears to be hovering above the ground level, with the old building visible through the glass-encased ground floor.